Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/esp8266-transformer-rest-client/README.md

 ### or install this lib for location [PubSubClient lib ](https://github.com/adarshkumarsingh83/jmri-cmri/raw/main/DOCUMENTS/JMRI-MOSQUITTO-MQTT/lib/pubsubclient.zip)

 ### jmri configuration
-* all sensors will start from 1 to limit
+* all sensors will start from 10000 to limit
-* all the light are started with 1000 onwards to 9999 address on jmri
+* all the light are started with 10000 onwards to 9999 address address on jmri
-* all the turnout are started with 10000 onwards to 19999 address on jmri
+* all the 2 led signal are started with 20000 onwards to 29999 address on jmri
-* all the 2 led signal are started with 20000 onwards to 29999
+* all the 3 led signal are started with 30000 onwards to 39999 address on jmri
+* all the servo turnout are started with 40000 onwards to 49999 address on jmri
-* all the 3 led signal are started with 30000 onwards to address on jmri support
+* all the snap turnout are started with 50000 onwards to 59999 address on jmri

 ## To Open Two arduino sperate ide on mac